Nikole Shurn, Board President

-Jean Marie Andrews, Board Vice President
+Jean Marie Andrews, Board Director

 Jean Marie is a St. Louis native and spent a decade teaching in the Kirkwood School District.
 She earned her degree in Early Childhood and Special Education from Fontbonne University and taught Kindergarten, Second and Third grades at Robinson Elementary.
 During that time, Jean Marie developed the district’s Extended Day program for kids at-risk.

-As Vice President of the board, Jean Marie servea on the following District Committees: Communication, Safety, Curriculum, Strategic Planning, and Policy Management.
+As Vice President of the board, Jean Marie served on the following District Committees: Communication, Safety, Curriculum, Strategic Planning, and Policy Management.
 She also co-chaired the successful 2017 Prop K campaign to restore class size guidelines for our students.

 Kirkwood School Board is the critical link between our great classrooms and this strong community.
-Between her background and Board experience and leadership, she knows the district’s culture, resources, and difficulties.
+Between her background and board experience and leadership, she knows the district’s culture, resources, and difficulties.
 Jean Marie understands the district’s finances and the importance of being a good steward of funds entrusted to the District by the community to ensure long-term financial health.

 As an experienced Kirkwood educator, Jean Marie believes she provides a unique perspective on the academic and social-emotional needs of our students.
 Because she has young children, she is committed to preserving and growing the district.

 Angie Bernardi, Board Director